jrheard/blog/_drafts/quinto.md

 Frontend JavaScript development usually looks like this: you've got your editor up on one screen and your app up in another; you make a change to your JS; and then you manually reload the browser window and navigate the app—by hand—back to the state it was in before you made your change, so that you can see whether or not the code you just changed does the thing you wanted it to do.

 Figwheel makes it so that you don't have to do that any more.
-When you've got Figwheel running, the changes you make to your code show up _immediately_ in the browser, and your application's state isn't dropped on the ground.
+When you've got Figwheel running, the changes you make to your code show up _immediately_ in the browser, and your application's state isn't dropped on the ground in the process.

 Here's what that looks like.
 I'm working in my editor off-camera, adding code that attaches a random nonsense CSS class to each cell on the grid.
 Whenever I save the file I'm working in, Figwheel instantly updates my running game's behavior without clobbering its state.